2020–21 Stony Brook Seawolves women's basketball team

 The 2020–21 Stony Brook Seawolves women's basketball team represented Stony Brook University during the 2020–21 NCAA Division I women's basketball season.
-The Seawolves, led by seventh-year head coach Caroline McCombs, play their home games at the Island Federal Credit Union Arena and are members in the America East Conference.
+The Seawolves, led by seventh-year head coach Caroline McCombs, played their home games at the Island Federal Credit Union Arena in Stony Brook, New York and were members of the America East Conference.

-Stony Brook finished in second place in the America East after going 11–3 during the conference regular season.
-The Seawolves beat UMass Lowell by 20 points in the semifinals to earn a rematch with Maine in the championship game after last season's was cancelled.
-As the underdog, Stony Brook beat Maine 64–60 to win its first-ever NCAA Tournament berth.
+The Seawolves finished in second place in the America East after going 11–3 during the conference regular season.
+They beat UMass Lowell by 20 points in the semifinals to earn a rematch with Maine in the championship game after the previous season's was cancelled.
+As the underdog, the Seawolves beat Maine 64–60 to win their first-ever NCAA tournament berth.

 As a No. 14 seed, the Seawolves lost 79–44 to No. 3 seed Arizona in the first round.

 Media

-All non-televised home games and conference road games will be streamed on ESPN3 or ESPN+.
+All non-televised home games and conference road games were streamed on ESPN3 or ESPN+.